denydeny1234/Beraria_H_Web_App/Brainstorm-(Develop-Phase).md

 <span dir="">As I transitioned into the Define phase of the Double Diamond methodology, the pivotal moment had arrived for me to solidify a well-defined concept.
 In pursuit of this objective, I leveraged the invaluable insights gleaned from my meticulous research endeavors throughout the Discover phase.
 These insights provided a solid foundation upon which to build a concrete and purposeful project direction.</span>

+## Affinity map

+After the interviews, I could see the main pain point and gain ones.
+I believed it was a good idea to create an affinity map where I could see them clearly and only after to start my brainstorming session where I could bring more solution to such problems.

 ## Brainstorming Techniques

 ### Technique 1: Rapid Ideation